Archived: External Compass¶

 This page covers the installation of a stand-alone external compass ( hmc5883l-triple-axis-magnetometer).
 You may alternatively use the combined GPS+Compass module.

-The 3DR external compass should only be used with the APM series of flight controllers, its 5 volt signal output is not compatible with Pixhawk which require 3.3 volts.
+The 3DR external compass should only be used with the APM series of autopilots, its 5 volt signal output is not compatible with Pixhawk which require 3.3 volts.
 For the Pixhawk use the 3DR combination GPS / Magnetometer module.

-- If the Flight controller board is used in an alternate orientation (or upside down), the (COMPASS_ORIENT) parameter will need to also be adjusted to accommodate the Flight controller boards orientation as well as it’s own.
+If the Autopilot board is used in an alternate orientation (or upside down), the (COMPASS_ORIENT ) parameter will need to also be adjusted to accommodate the Autopilot boards orientation as well as its own.
 (They are additive).

 Connecting to the APM 2.5¶